Derek Elphinstone

 Derek Elphinstone (1913–1999) was a British actor.

 Derek Elphinstone was born on 15 October 1913 in Surrey.
-He was the son of Montague Elphinstone was also an actor and from a family of actors.
+He was the son of fellow actor Montague Elphinstone, from a family of actors.
 Montague Elphinstone served in the Boer War and the First World War, rising to the rank of Major.
-In 1912, Montague Elphinstone married Norah Hume, but he died in a flying accident in 1917.
+In 1912, Montague Elphinstone married Norah Hume, but died in a flying accident in 1917.

 Derek Elphinstone died in February 1999 in East Sussex.